Joey Votto Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.75 team ERA ranks 26th among all MLB pitching staffs.
+- The Nationals have a 4.79 team ERA that ranks 26th across all league pitching staffs.

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (114 total, 1.4 per game).
+- The Nationals allow the fourth-most home runs in baseball (117 total, 1.4 per game).

-- Corbin makes the start for the Nationals, his 18th of the season.
-He is 5-9 with a 4.93 ERA and 66 strikeouts in 96 2/3 innings pitched.
+- Gray (6-6) gets the starting nod for the Nationals in his 18th start of the season.
+He's put together a 3.30 ERA in 95 1/3 innings pitched, with 86 strikeouts.

-- In his last time out on Wednesday, the lefty tossed seven scoreless innings against the Seattle Mariners while surrendering five hits.
+- The right-hander's last appearance came on Friday against the Philadelphia Phillies, when he threw six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.